11 One-Off Ways to Update Your Kitchen

 Even the simplest-to-fit laminate surfaces need the right tools for the job, so if you’re planning to tackle the installation yourself, make sure you have the appropriate equipment to make joins and cuts.
 Or call in a professional to do the job for you.

 3. Spruce up your window treatments.
 Take a quick look at your kitchen windows and ask yourself whether those curtains have seen better days.
 Why not refresh your space by bringing in pattern and color with a new Roman blind, like these red-and-white toile ones?

 Hillarys, original photo on Houzz

 Alternatively, consider updating to a hardier material.
-Kitchens produce a lot of heat, dust, grease and humidity, so Venetian blinds can work really well.
+Kitchens produce a lot of heat, dust, grease and humidity, so wood-effect Venetian blinds can work really well.
 They’ll give the room a Scandinavian look but won’t tend to warp like real wood.

 Or consider sleek-looking roller blinds, which come in wipe-clean materials for ultimate kitchen hardiness.

 4. Integrate some nifty storage mechanisms.
 Corner cabinets are notoriously hard to access, especially those that have a door on one side only.
 However, some systems can make it much easier.

 Most of them consist of shelves or racks that are fitted on separate rails and are pulled in and out as the door opens.
 Here, the shelves sit next to each other inside the cabinet, then slide forward smoothly when the door is pulled out.

 It’s possible to add a system after the kitchen is installed, and most conform to a universal size and scale.
 However, do measure your cabinet carefully before investing.